Near or far, the Michigan National Guard is helping

 |0

-This work, Near or far, the Michigan National Guard is helping [Image 5 of 5], by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Near or far, the Michigan National Guard is helping, by SSG Tegan Kucera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT